 Tools to help you compare gas and electricity tariffs

-- How to compare energy tariffs and deals (opens another website): Get to grips with the questions to ask suppliers, using comparison websites and the information you’ll need.
+- Citizens Advice guide: How to compare energy tariffs and deals (opens another website): Get to grips with the questions to ask suppliers, using comparison websites and the information you’ll need.

-- Ofgem energy deal guide (opens another website): Learn more about the benefits of taking on a new energy deal.
+- Citizens Advice energy deal guide (opens another website): Learn more about the benefits of taking on a new energy deal.

-- Common energy tariffs explained (opens another website): Explore the tariff types that may best suit you.
+- Citizens Advice common energy tariffs explained (opens another website): Explore the tariff types that may best suit you.

-- Ofgem-accredited energy price comparison websites (opens another website): Shop with confidence using an online comparison service we’ve accredited under the Ofgem Confidence Code.
+- Ofgem-accredited energy price comparison websites: Shop with confidence using an online comparison service we’ve accredited under the Ofgem Confidence Code.

 How does my energy supplier compare?

 You may want to consider a number of factors when comparing suppliers and tariffs – from cheaper rates and customer satisfaction scores, to green energy tariffs or contracts with no exit fee, or even offers particular to your type of meter.
+Some suppliers have also committed to a switching service guarantee.
 Use the following to help weigh up your options:

 - Compare gas and electricity tariffs: Ofgem-accredited energy price comparison sites